scribe-org/Scribe-Android/README.md

     - From here code edits that are made will be reflected in the app each time it is ran.

 > [!IMPORTANT]
 > If you're not seeing your changes or are experiencing issues when running the app, consider clearing the Android Studio cache.
-This can be done via `File` > `Invalidate caches` in the menu.
+This can be done via `File` > `Invalidate Caches...` in the menu.
+You can then select options for which caches to invalidate and then select `Invalidate and Restart` restart Android Studio so the changes are reflected.

 After activating your emulator, consider setting up [pre-commit](https://pre-commit.com/) to fix common errors in the codebase before they're committed by running: